CarlosClarke/Udacity-Data-Analyst-Nanodegree/README.md

 # Udacity - Data Analyst Nanodegree
-Udacity's Data Analyst Nanodegree project files.
+Udacity's Data Analyst Nanodegree project files and notes.

 In January 2023, I commenced the Udacity Data Analyst Nanodegree program, and this repository encompasses the project files and notes associated with it.